 Other negative side effects of consuming contaminated D8 products include:

-- Red eyes – This includes continuously rubbing your eyes, trying to restore some moisture.
+- Red eyes – Red eyes, including continuously rubbing your eyes and trying to restore some moisture

 - Slowed reaction times